Democrats retreat in Vail raise intraparty eyebrows

 The progressive wing of the Democratic caucuses and its allies have criticized the retreat, which moderate legislators attended, in yet another tension point highlighting the division between the two wings of the party.

-Sen. Lindsey Daugherty, D-Arvada — who, along with Rep. Shannon Bird, D-Westminster, leads the Opportunity Caucus — said the gathering was an avenue to talk about worries arising from recent polls showing people are leaving the Democratic Party in Colorado by the thousands.
+Sen. Lindsey Daugherty, D-Arvada who leads* the Opportunity Caucus said the gathering was an avenue to talk about worries arising from recent polls showing people are leaving the Democratic Party in Colorado by the thousands.

 “We are really worried about that,” Daugherty said, adding that people are also concern about being able to pay for housing or groceries, which has been a common focus at the state Capitol for the past several years.

-Note: Editor’s note: a previous version identified Rep. Shannon Bird as a co-leader of the caucus; however, while she was a founder she is no longer involved.